 For any festival or any function a sweet dish is a must.
 A sweet dish ends the show on a sweet note.
-In some functions puran polis are made instead of kheers and Gulab jamuns.
+Puran polis are made instead of kheers and Gulab jamuns for some Goan functions.
 Believe me, people rush to make these Puran Poli Recipe (Sweet Stuffed Lentil Flat Bread) and everyone loves them.
 In Goa we make puran polis for occasions like baby showers, Ugadi/Gudi Padva, Sankranti, Ganesh Chaturthi, Diwali, etc.

 The recipe that I am sharing today is the way my mother in law makes puran polis.
 I can say that she makes the best puran polis in the world.
 I love to have them any time of the day – breakfast, lunch, snacks or dinner with some home made ghee.

 Puran is the sweet filling made of lentil (toor dal) and jaggery.
 Poli means flat bread.
 So puran poli means flat bread stuffed with lentil and jaggery.
 We add cardamom to this to add flavour.

 Do try this Puran Poli Recipe (Sweet Stuffed Lentil Flat Bread) for Sankranti.
 I am sure it will be awesome.
 You can store these in air-tight containers for 2 days.
 You can even store them in fridge and whenever you want to eat, simply heat them on tava or in microwave.
 Serve it with a dollop of ghee.

 1 cup grated jaggery